 Check on Rules and Regulations

 Before building a fence be sure to check with local rules and regulations.
 Oftentimes, the city or town you reside in will have limitations on the style, type, or even the color of the fence that you may choose.
 This could also include a minimum or maximum height as well.
-For example, many regulations allow no more than a six-foot privacy fence in the backyard and nothing more than four feet tall in the front yard.
+For example, many regulations allow no more than a seven-foot privacy fence in the backyard and nothing more than four feet tall in the front yard.
 It can get even trickier if you are on a corner lot to avoid blinding drivers heading through your neighborhood.
 So be sure to check with your local regulations to avoid costly mistakes.
 Additionally, if you are part of a homeowner’s association (HOA) then you will want to check with their rules as well.
 Many times an HOA will have specific rules that govern how a house and property should look.
 Checking with them first can help you to avoid annoying headaches down the road.

 Check Your Property Lines